Welcome to York Neuroimaging Centre

 Harris RJ, Young AW and Andrews TJ (2012) Proceedings of the National Academy of Sciences 109(51) pp 21164–21169

-The winners will present the Prize Winner's Keynote Speech at the Annual Cognitive Section Conference, which will be held in Nottingham on the 3-5 September 2014.
+The winners presented the Prize Winner's Keynote Speech at the Annual Cognitive Section Conference, which was held in Nottingham on the 3-5 September 2014.